Bottom Up Egraph Ematching Plays Nicer with Theories (AC, etc)

 An underdiscussed method is that of bottom up ematching.
 It is incredibly simple, even simpler than top down.

 First you guess the leaves (the variables).
 In other words, for each variable, you have a scan over all possible eclasses.
-Then just construct the eclass by hash table lookup and see if that term if it in the egraph already.
+Then just construct the eclass by hash table lookup and see if that term is in the egraph already.

 The search over the variables is quite reminiscent of the worst case optimal join algorithm GJ (see figure 2b).
 It is also reminsicent of how people write send-more-money puzzles using the non determinism monad.